What is Redensyl and How Does It Support Hair Growth?

 Another essential structure is the dermal papilla, situated at the very bottom of the hair follicle.
 Dermal papilla contains blood vessels with the role of delivering nutrients to each follicle and hair shaft.

-How does Redensyl stimulate hair growth?
+How Redensyl stimulated hair growth

 Redensyl formulation explained